Our statutory task

 Supervision

-The Board of Experts (Raad van Deskundigen (RvD)) ensures that VSL adheres to its statutory duties.
-A communication protocol between VSL, the Minister of Economic Affairs and Climate Policy and the RvD ensures clear communication among them and proper fulfilment of everyone’s role.
+The Council of Experts (RvD) for national measurement standards is a technical scientific advisory body.
+Pursuant to the Metrology Act, the Council supervises the realization of national measurement standards and reports annually on this to the Minister of Economic Affairs, as well as advices on matters related to the measurement standards of quantities.
+A communication protocol between VSL, the Minister of Economic Affairs and the RvD ensures good mutual communication and the correct interpretation of everyone’s role.
 The roles, responsibilities and powers of these three parties are also set out in a so-called TVB-matrix that has been submitted to the Dutch House of Representatives.
-See the communication protocol here
+See the communication protocol here.

 VSL’s articles of association